Researchers say the negative effects from night lights can include inhibiting our body’s ability to fight disease.

 Modern society is bathed in light; a far cry from our evolutionary beginnings in the darkness of the African night.

 Today, we rarely move more than 1 or 2 meters from a glowing screen.

 Researchers are slowly untangling the effect that this might be having on our minds and bodies.

-Studies have shown that dim light exposure during naturally dark hours is linked to various health problems, including some cancers and diabetes.
-So, should we ditch our computers, televisions, and cell phones after dark?
+Studies have shown that dim light exposure during naturally dark hours is linked to various health problems,

 The new study, published in Scientific Reports, concludes that exposure to light at nighttime might not just affect us – it might impact our future children’s health, too.